-Cellnex Telecom reaches an agreement with InfraVia Capital Partners to acquire Irish telecommunications tower and site operator Cignal for €210m, an amount to be financed with cash on hand and future cash flows from the firm's Irish operations.
+Cellnex Telecom reaches an agreement with InfraVia Capital Partners for the procurement of Irish telecommunications tower and site operator Cignal for €210m, an amount to be funded from the firm's cash on hand and future cash flows in Ireland.

 Ireland currently has a fleet of 4,500 telecommunications sites of which approximately 60% are controlled by mobile operators, while the remaining 40% are managed by up to eight different telecommunications tower operators.